-What is a Will?
+What Is A Will?

-Your estate is administered by an executor who will be responsible for your property and for payment of all outstanding debts and taxes from the estate funds and for distributing the net assets of your estate to the beneficiaries you have nominated in your will.
+Your estate is administered by an executor who will be responsible for gathering in your property and for payment of all outstanding debts and taxes from the estate funds and for distributing the net assets of your estate to the beneficiaries you have nominated in your will.

 Whilst there is no legal obligation to make a will, it is of the upmost importance, no matter the extent of your assets (modest or great) to ensure that your family members and loved ones are properly provided for upon your passing and to reduce the likelihood of estate disputes occurring.
 Properly structured, a will can also minimise the impact of tax on the next generation.

 Any person 18 years of age or older and of sound mind can make a will.